Ayadi-Hassen/Jumia-end-to-end-test/README.md

 ```
 - You need to run the script cancel_order.py
-- Identify the cancellation button with the method fin_elemnt().
+- Identify the cancellation button with the method find_elemnt().
 - Select the quantity of products with Select method.
 - Select the reason for the cancellation of the order with Select method.